kaopanboonyuen/panboonyuen_professional_website/content/blog/2024-09-25-sub1-10k-running-osaka-kyoto-and-tokyo/index.md

 ## Just finished an epic city run through Osaka, Kyoto, and Tokyo!

 Hey everyone!
-I just wrapped up an incredible running experience across Japan's vibrant cities—Osaka, Kyoto, and Tokyo.
+I just completed an incredible running experience across Japan's vibrant cities—Osaka, Kyoto, and Tokyo.
 I managed to hit sub-1-hour times while soaking in the unique vibes of each place.
 It was the perfect mix of pushing my pace and enjoying the sights along the way!

+It was such a cool blend of testing my limits and discovering new places.
+Each run through those iconic spots felt like I was getting a real taste of Japan’s unique vibe and energy with every stride.

+{{< twitter user="kaopanboonyuen" id="1838942597387362675" >}}

 ### Chapter 1: Osaka Running